staab/bombadillo/samples/warpal-sundal.md

   mingle with my breath
   awaken with me
 While the sunlight shimmers in our quiet place
-We sleep like the dew-deep earth
+We sleep like the dewy earth
 ```